What to look for:

-- Free floating or sometimes rooted in shallow water
+- Free-floating aquatic plant sometimes rooted in shallow water.

-Habitat: Habitat includes slow moving rivers, sheltered inlets, ponds, and ditches.
-Preference is given to waters rich in calcium with no wave action.
+Habitat: European frog-bit is most often found in slow moving rivers, sheltered inlets, ponds, bayous and ditches.
+Prefers waters rich in calcium with no wave action.

 Local Concern: Mats of European frog-bit can grow so thick that they impede boat traffic and movement of large fish and diving ducks.
 Large mats prevent nutrients and light from reaching submerged vegetation.
 When the mats die off in the fall, the resulting decrease in oxygen can cause fish and other organisms to die.

 Means of Introduction or Spread: European frog-bit is often introduced to new water bodies when plants or turions are transported on boats, trailers and recreational gear.
 Once established, drifting mats of vegetation can spread to connected waters.

 Treatment: Manual removal in the spring or early summer can be effective for small populations but requires repeated efforts to maintain control.
 Certain chemical treatments have also been used to reduce European frog-bit.
 Information on chemical treatments can be found in Michigan’s Status and Strategy for European Frog-bit Management.

 European Frog-bit Poster for Waterfowl Hunters - Printable PDF